13 seasons available

 Finnegan and Newbern give new life to a '57 Chevy Bel Air that was pulled from a junkyard after more than 30 years.
 The guys drop in a small-block V8 and turbo 350 to get the car back on the pavement for a bumpy road trip back to where it came from.

-Finnegan and Newbern revive the '73 Chevy Ramp Truck to bring home the '55 Chevy Gasser known as Blasphemi; with a turbo 5.9L Cummins diesel now under the hood; whether the ramp will spin the tires.
+Finnegan and Newbern revive the '73 Chevy Ramp Truck to bring home the '55 Chevy Gasser known as Blasphemi.
+With a turbo 5.9L Cummins diesel now under the hood, they'll see whether the ramp truck will spin the tires.

 After a devastating first road trip, on which the 426 hemi that's wedged into the 1975 AMC hurt itself, Finnegan uses a historied engine to overhaul the Gremmie; he surprises Freiburger at Roadkill Nights.